Hiring a CRO agency: 12 *Key* Considerations (and Expert Advice)

 The costs can range widely.
 It can be as low as $10–$40 per hour and as high as $170–$230 per hour.

-Consider hiring: A freelancer only and only if you’re at the very early stages of doing conversion rate optimization experiments.
-The other reason why some eCommerce businesses choose a freelancer over a full-fledged unit is because they exactly know the experiment they need to run and if it especially represents a narrow aspect of their overall conversion efforts.
+Consider hiring: A CRO freelancer only and only if you’re at the very early stages of doing conversion rate optimization experiments.
+The other reason why some eCommerce businesses choose a freelancer over a full-fledged conversion rate optimization firm, is because they exactly know the experiment they need to run and if it especially represents a narrow aspect of their overall conversion efforts.

 You must read: 10 Questions to Ask When Hiring An eCommerce Email Marketing Agency